geerlingguy/pi-nvr/README.md

 ### Frigate setup

-The Frigate `docker-compose` configures the Frigate storage volume to be synced to `/mnt/frigate`, so you should either mount a network share in that path, or create a local volume there.
+The Frigate `docker-compose` configures the Frigate storage volume to be synced to `/mnt/frigate`, so you should either mount a network share in that path, or make sure `/mnt` exists locally.

-In my case, I either set up a RAID volume or a single disk (NVMe, SSD, or HDD), and made sure it was mounted at the path `/mnt/frigate` before running the playbook.
+For example, set up a RAID volume or a single disk (NVMe, SSD, or HDD), and made sure it was mounted at the path `/mnt/frigate` before running the playbook.

 > There are a number of great guides for Frigate out there, but I am indebted especially to [this Frigate guide from Simplepush](https://www.simplepush.io/blog/frigate-nvr-push-notification-guide#run-mosquitto-mqtt-in-docker) for a broad understanding of all Frigate's moving parts.